 Last week, I decided to combine two of my favorite things—rice and butternut squash—and create my first ever butternut squash risotto.
 Naturally, the pairing of two such stellar main ingredients was a success.
 I loved this dish, and I hope you will, too!

-1 tbsp Earth Balance or olive oil
+- 1 tablespoon olive oil

-1/2 yellow onion, chopped
+- 1 cup white or yellow onion, chopped

-1 1/2 lbs butternut squash, peeled, seeded, and cut into 1/2-inch chunks
+- 1½ lbs butternut squash, peeled, seeded, and cut into ½-inch chunks

-Salt and pepper to taste
+- Salt and black pepper

-1 cup Arborio rice
+- 1 cup Arborio rice

-1/2 cup dry white wine
+- ½ cup dry white wine

-1/3 cup nutritional yeast
+- ¼ cup nutritional yeast

-M noted that cold leftovers were even better than the original bowl.
-I didn’t have a chance to test this theory, but I can believe it.
+Served up with simple salads, this was a perfect winter dinner.
+My boyfriend noted that cold leftovers were even better than the original bowl.
+I didn’t have a chance to test his theory, but I can believe it!

 Cook’s note: one of my favorite things to do with leftover risotto is to pan fry little patties of it in a touch of olive oil.
 If you make this recipe and want to switch it up with the leftovers, try it!